adamko-dev/dokkatoo/README.md

 ### Combining subprojects

-Any subproject can aggregate multiple subprojects into one Dokka Publication.
+Any subproject can depend on other subprojects to aggregate them all into a single Dokka Publication.

 ```kts
 // ./build.gradle.kts